 Enacted.
 Cal.
 Stats.
-1970, Ch.
-417
+1974, Ch.
+426

-Since 1965, the Commission has also been engaged in preparing a comprehensive revision of condemnation law and procedure and herewith submits a preliminary report containing its tentative recommendation for a comprehensive Eminent Domain Law.
-This report is one of four related reports.
-The other three are:
+Since 1965, the Commission has also been engaged in preparing a comprehensive revision of condemnation law and procedure.
+Three reports were published in 1974 containing the Commission's tentative recommendation for a comprehensive Eminent Domain Law and related changes:

-Recommendation Relating to Condemnation Law and Procedure: Conforming Changes in Improvement Acts (January 1974), to be reprinted in 12 CAL.
-L. REVI-SION COMM'N REPORTS 1001 (1974)
+Tentative Recommendation Relating to Condemnation Law and Procedure: The Eminent Domain Law (January 1974), to be reprinted in 12 CAL.
+L. REVISION COMM'N REPORTS 1 (1974)